 Table 1.
-The average values and standard error measured mean of each fit parameter and the standard error of the mean for the subset of hardware configurations listed in the first column.
-The fitted parameters for Exp1, determined at the beginning of this section, are: $P{g1} = 0.186 \pm 0.041$ and $w_1 = 0.027 \pm 0.002$ PE.
+The measured mean of each fit parameter and the standard error of the mean for the subset of hardware configurations listed in the first column.
+The fitted parameters for Exp1, determined at the beginning of this section, are: $P{e1} = 0.186 \pm 0.041$ and $w_1 = 0.027 \pm 0.002$ PE.
+The definitions of each fitted variable can be found in the description of Eq.
+2.1.

-An example fit is shown in Fig. 6 for the cumulative MinBias Event dataset charge distribution for DOM (1,1).
+An example fit is shown in Fig. 6 for the Event dataset charge distribution for DOM (1,1).
 The collected charge distribution is shown in the black histogram, while the fit to the data is shown as the red line.
-The extracted SPE charge template from the fit is
+The extracted SPE charge template from the fit is shown in blue.
+Both the fit result and extracted SPE charge template shown here incorporate the average residual found in Fig. 5.

 Figure 6.
-An example The result of the convolutional fit (red) for DOM(1,1) using the MinBias Event dataset (black histogramdata points with statistical uncertainties), including all data from seasons IC86.2011 to IC86.2016.
-The result of the convolution fit, which includes the 2 PE contribution, is shown as a solid red line and the extracted SPE charge template from the fit result is shown in blue.
+The result of the convolutional fit (red) for DOM(1,1) using the Event dataset (black data points with statistical uncertainties), including all data from seasons IC86.2011 to IC86.2016.
+The extracted SPE charge template from the fit result is shown in blue.
 For both the convolution fit and the SPE charge template, the curves include the correction from the average residual shown in Fig. 5.
-HereAs discussed in Sec.
-3.3, $P{e1} = 0.186$ and $W_1 = 0.027$ PE are fixed $\frac{1}{2}$ for the individual DOM fits.
+As discussed in Sec.
+3.3, $P{e1} = 0.186$ and $w_1 = 0.027$ PE are fixed for the individual DOM fits.
+The definitions of the fitted values in the annotation can be found in the description of Eq.
+2.1.
 The difference between the fit result and the SPE charge template is the 2PE contamination.
-The 2PE contribution is defined as discussed convolution of the SPE charge template with itself, and the SPE charge template is non-zero at low charges, the end of Sec.
-3.22PE contribution is non-zero at low charges.
+The 2PE contribution is defined as convolution of the SPE charge template with itself, and the SPE charge template is non-zero at low charges, the 2PE contribution is non-zero at low charges.